How to Plot Least Squares Regression Line in Excel (5 Methods)

 Clicking Data Analysis option from Data tab

-• From the Data Analysis window choose Regression and hit OK.
+• In the Data Analysis window, choose Regression and click OK.

 Choosing Regression from the Data Analysis window

-• Here, we will select our desired range of cells and checkmark the Labels and Residuals option, and click OK.
+• Select the desired range of cells and checkmark the Labels and Residuals options.
+Click OK.

 Selecting X, and Y ranges, and check marking Labels and Residuals feature